Silent Möbius: Manga

 The manga series started in 1989 and was published in the magazine Comic Dragon.
 It ended in 1999 after 12 volumes.
 In 2013, Asamiya began a new Silent Möbius series, titled Silent Möbius QD, which takes place 17 years after the original story.
 The manga finished on June 20, 2018.

 It is published in English by Udon Entertainment; previously it was published in English by Viz Media.

 Adaptations

 Films

 Between 1991 and 1992, two animated film adaptions were produced by AIC.
 Part 1 was directed by Kazuo Tomizawa, and written by Kei Shigema.
 Part 2 was directed by Yasunori Ide and written by Manabu Nakamura.
 Kaoru Wada produced the scores for both series.
 Both films have been compiled into a single version in some releases.

 TV series

 In 1998, a 26-episode animated TV series was produced by animation studio Radix.
-Hideki Tonokatsu served as director, while Hiroyuki Kawasaki served as writer.
+Hideki Tonokatsu served as director and Hiroyuki Kawasaki served as writer.
 American composer Jimmie Haskell produced the score for the series.
-A second season was planned but it was canceled due to low ratings and sales of the first season.
+A second season was planned, but it was canceled due to low ratings and sales of the first season.